Lower tensor to scalar ratio in a SUGRA motivated inflationary potential: Introduction

-Cosmological inflation is an era of rapid exponential expansion of the universe which is necessary to solve the initial condition problems (e.g.~horizon, flatness problem).
-It was quickly perceived that inflation not only solves the initial condition problems but also essential in realising the structural formation of the Universe due to the fluctuations of the inflaton field \cite{Liddle,Kolb}.
-There are numerous models of inflation proposed in literature (cf. \cite{Liddle, Martin:2013tda}) since the idea was first established by Allan Guth\cite{Guth}.
-For the earlier seminal works on inflation reader is suggested to go through \cite{Guth1,Linde, Linde1, Steinhardt, Albrecht}.\\ With the recent advancement in observational cosmology, Cosmic Microwave Background(CMB) experiments such as the Wilkinson Microwave Anisotropy Probe ({\it WMAP})~\cite{Hinshaw:2012aka}, Planck mission~\cite{Ade:2015zua} have constrained the inflationary observables quite stringently.
-In particular, the Planck 2015 inflation analysis \cite{Ade:2015zua} has ruled out many popular models of inflation.
-In 2018, the final results by the Planck mission is reported in \cite{Aghanim:2018eyx,Akrami:2018odb} which has constrained the inflationary models even more.\\ As gravity plays a crucial role in cosmology, consideration of local supersymmetry i.e, Supergravity models in particle physics could be very much relevant in the context of inflation.
-It has been found that Starobinsky type plateau inflation potential \cite{Starobinsky} could satisfy low tensor to scalar ratio($r$) and such potential could be achieved in Supergravity with appropriate choice of K\"ahler potential of no-scale form \cite{ellis1} where the quadratic term in the scalar potential is suppressed.
-There are both $F$ term and $D$ term scalar potential in Supergravity models and either one of them could play the role of inflationary potential.
-However, in general, with $F$ term there is so called $\eta$ problem resulting in lack of required slow roll necessary for inflation.~Here, we shall consider $D$ term inflation.
-With appropriate choice of no-scale K\"ahler potential, Minimal Supersymmetric Standard Model (MSSM) superpotential and the gauge kinetic function, it is possible to obtain a Starobinsky like plateau inflation with Higgs and sneutrino scalar fields \cite{girish}.
-However, although supergravity inspired power law plateau inflation potential could give small $r$, but as found in \cite{ owen}, the number of e-folding($N_e$) during inflation is much lesser than the required number of e-foldings to match the observations.~Very recently from $F$ term scalar potential with kinetic term for the inflation field in approximate canonical form, low tensor scalar ratio has been obtained \cite{German}.
-However, in this work with appropriate choice of K\"ahler potential and MSSM superpotential with up and down type Higgs scalar fields, we have obtained $D$ term scalar potential along with kinetic term for the inflation field in canonical form for which it has been shown that low $r$ as well as justified number of e-foldings could be achievable apart from satisfying other CMB observables.\\ The rest of the paper is organised as follows.
-In section \ref{sec:sugra}, we will discuss the basic formalism of SUGRA and $F$ and $D$ term scalar potential.
-In section \ref{sec:inf}, the inflationary observables are calculated using the potential proposed in section \ref{sec:sugra} and are compared with the recent observational bounds.
-Then in section \ref{sec:reh}, we have analysed the reheating era after the end of inflation and reported the bounds on the reheating temperature ($T_{re}$) as well as reheating number of e-foldings ($N_{re}$) for different equation of states during reheating ($w_{re}$).
-Finally in section \ref{sec:con} we have drawn the conclusion from our analysis.
+As gravity plays a crucial role in cosmology, consideration of local supersymmetry i.e, Supergravity models in particle physics could be very much relevant in the context of inflation.
+It has been found that Starobinsky type plateau inflation potential \cite{14} could satisfy low tensor to scalar ratio($r$) and such potential could be achieved in Supergravity with appropriate choice of K\"ahler potential of no-scale form \cite{15,16} where the quadratic term in the scalar potential is suppressed.
+There are both $F$ term and $D$ term scalar potential in Supergravity models and either one of them could play the role of inflationary potential\cite{17,18,19,20}.
+However, in general, with $F$ term there is so called $\eta$ problem resulting in lack of required slow roll necessary for inflation\cite{20,21}.~Here, we shall consider the case where $D$ term mainly plays the role of inflation, while $F$ term is sub-dominant.
+With appropriate choice of no-scale K\"ahler potential, superpotential and the gauge kinetic function, it is possible to obtain a Starobinsky like plateau inflation with Higgs and sneutrino scalar fields \cite{22,23}.
+However, although supergravity inspired power law plateau inflation potential could give small $r$, but as found in \cite{24}, the number of e-folding($N_e$) during inflation is much lesser than the required number of e-foldings to match the observations.~Very recently from $F$ term scalar potential with kinetic term for the inflation field in approximate canonical form, low tensor scalar ratio has been obtained \cite{25}.
+However, in this work with appropriate choice of K\"ahler potential and superpotential with up and down type Higgs scalar fields, we have obtained scalar potential mainly dominated by $D$ term along with canonical kinetic term for the inflation field.
+For such potential it has been shown that low $r$ as well as justified number of e-foldings could be achievable apart from satisfying other CMB observables.